aileot/vim-snatch/README.md

 vim-operator-copy replaces `i_CTRL-E`/`i_CTRL-Y`.
-Most of the `{motion}`s are available, including those defined by `:omap`/`:onoremap`.
+Most of the `{motion}`s are available, including those defined by `:nmap`/`:nnoremap`.

 ## Features

 - Accept text-objects: `iw`, `a[`, ...
-- No extra `:omap`pings, thus, available with other plugins:
+  (To be honest, since the feature uses TextYankPost, you have to type `yiw`, or `da[`, etc.)

+- Provide no extra `:nmap`pings/`:omap`pings for {motion}.
+  Thus, this plugin is hardly interfered with other mappings, but highly customizable with the existing fantastic plugins:

   - [easymotion/vim-easymotion](https://github.com/easymotion/vim-easymotion)
   - [deris/vim-shot-f](https://github.com/deris/vim-shot-f)
   - Text-objects of [machakann/vim-sandwich](https://github.com/machakann/vim-sandwich)
   - ...

+- Let us select a line to copy until the cursor moves horizontally or `TextYankPost` is triggered.
+  Thus, this plugin will be more convenient with a sort of easymotion.

 ## Installation